AksoEo/docs/api/restful.md

 GET /users?limit=100&offset=20&query=eyJuYW1lIjoiSm9obiBTbWl0aCJ9
 ```

 Naturally `application/vnd.msgpack` may be used as well.
+When using `application/json` or `application/vnd.msgpack`, object parameters that are usually base64 encoded should be implemented as maps/objects instead.

 This use of method overriding should only be used when the URL length exceeds 2000 characters unless extra care is taken to ensure proper client-side caching.
 The cache headers returned when using method overriding are equivalent to those of a native request.